bevacqua/perfschool/exercises/enforcing_a_performance_budget/problem.md

 Take into account the things you've learned during the `"DEFER ALL THE THINGS"` exercise as well!

-One last hint, embedded tweets will omit extra media images if you add `data-cards='hidden'` to the `<blockquote>` tag for each tweet.
+One more hint: embedded tweets will omit extra media images if you add `data-cards='hidden'` to the `<blockquote>` tag for each tweet.

 Bon voyage!